Mithgol/nwglobal/README.md

 });
 ```

-does not report `'done'` in�node-webkit, but can�be�fixed with�the�following changes:
+does not report `'done'` in node-webkit, but can be fixed with the following changes:

 ```js
 require('async').waterfall( require('nwglobal').Array(